fieldtrip/website/reference/ft_headmovement.md

- where the configuration should contain cfg.dataset      = string with the filename cfg.method       = 'updatesens' (default), 'cluster', 'avgoverrpt',
+ where the configuration should contain cfg.dataset      = string with the filename cfg.method       = string, 'updatesens' (default), 'cluster', 'avgoverrpt',
-                        'pertrial_cluster', 'pertrial'
+                      'pertrial_cluster', 'pertrial' (default = 'updatesens')

  optional arguments are
    cfg.trl          = empty (default), or Nx3 matrix with the trial
-                        definition, can be empty.see FT_DEFINETRIAL.
-If
-                        defined empty, the whole recording is used cfg.numclusters  = number of segments with constant headposition in which to split the data (default = 10).
-This argument is used in some of the methods only (see below), and is used in a kmeans clustering scheme.
+                      definition (see FT_DEFINETRIAL).
+When specified as empty, the whole recording is used. cfg.numclusters  = number of segments with constant headposition in which to split the data (default = 10).
+This argument is only used for the clustering methods.

  If cfg.method = 'updatesens', the grad in the single output structure has a specification of the coils expanded as per the centroids of the position